Hollywood Hills Griffith Observatory: A Journey Through Time and Space

 Exploring the Universe: Facilities and Exhibits

-As someone who’s always been fascinated by space, I found the exhibits at Griffith Observatory to be nothing short of extraordinary.
+As someone who’s always been fascinated by space, I found the exhibits at Hollywood Hills Griffith Observatory to be nothing short of extraordinary.
 The Samuel Oschin Planetarium is, without a doubt, the crown jewel of the facility.
 I’ve experienced planetarium shows in various cities, but the level of immersion and educational value here is unparalleled.

 A Journey Through Space and Time